Backup and recovery v5

 - Start the restored node, or promote it to read/write if it was in standby recovery.
 Keep it fenced from any surviving nodes!

-- Clean up any leftover BDR metadata that was included in the physical backup, as described below.
+- Clean up any leftover PGD metadata that was included in the physical backup, as described below.

 - Fully stop and restart the PostgreSQL instance.

-- Add further BDR nodes with the standard procedure based on the
+- Add further PGD nodes with the standard procedure based on the

-The cleaning of leftover BDR metadata is achieved as follows:
+The cleaning of leftover PGD metadata is achieved as follows:

 - Fully stop and re-start PostgreSQL (important!).